 This easy Vegetable Jambalaya has amazing flavor with a bit of spice.
 I’ve got simple tips for creating satisfying vegetarian dishes to make all the difference!

-I won’t name any names, but someone in my house made a joke about how there wasn’t any meat in my jambalaya.
-I’m no fledgling when it comes to vegetarian jokes.
+I won’t name any names, but someone in my house recently made a joke about how there wasn’t any meat in my jambalaya.
+I’m no fledgling when it comes to vegetarian jokes and comments.
 I hear them pretty regularly.

 It can certainly be challenging to satisfy everyone when feeding a mix of carnivores, omnivores, vegetarians, vegans…you know what I mean.
-Sometimes I actually let the guilt get to me over not cooking meat as much as I used to.
 Then, a dish like this happens.
-Jokes fly, eyes roll, spoons enter mouths…hmmm.
+Jokes fly, eyes roll, spoons enter mouths, then…hmmm.
 Vegetarian bliss.

-This colorful jambalaya is so easy and can work with any vegetables you have in the fridge.
+What I love about this veggie jambalaya is how easy and versatile it is.
+This recipe can work with any vegetables you have in the fridge.
 The addition of black-eyed peas adds some protein, iron, fiber and folate.
-You can certainly add some cubed tofu as well.
+You can certainly use any beans you have in the cupboard or add some cubed tofu as well.

 - ¼ cup extra-virgin olive oil